In any business, staff come and go.

 Here are 6 reasons why people may hand their notice in and pack up their desks.

 Having too much work to do can be a major demotivating factor for anyone.
+Regularly review employee workloads in one-to-one meetings to make sure no one's being overwhelmed.

 Make sure you're encouraging your people to take their full holiday allowance, allow them to work flexibly and if you notice they’re overworked, consider bringing in more staff or freelancers to help cope.